Genova & Dimitrov

-Genova & Dimitrov (Bulgarian: Генова и Димитров) is a Bulgarian piano duo, considered by the world music press and the audience one of the finest and most successful young ensembles.
+Genova & Dimitrov (Bulgarian: Генова и Димитров) is a Bulgarian piano duo.
 The duo consists of Aglika Genova (Bulgarian: Аглика Генова) (born 29 June 1971) and Liuben Dimitrov (Bulgarian: Любен Димитров) (born 12 October 1969).
 They appear at two pianos and at one piano four-handed with recital programmes, as well as with orchestras.

 Competition career

 Formed in the city of Hannover in 1995, the international concert career of the Genova and Dimitrov duo began with winning all the major piano duo competitions, including the 1996 ARD Music Competition in Munich, the 1997 Murray Dranoff Piano Duo Competition in Miami, the 1996 Tokyo Piano Duo Competition and the 1995 Bellini Music Competition in Italy.

 Concert career

 Since then the duo has performed at the major concert halls of Europe, North and South America, Asia and Africa.

 Festival appearances include the Schleswig-Holstein Musik Festival, Rheingau Musik Festival, Ludwigsburg, Schwetzingen, Gstaad, MDR Music Summer, the piano La Roque-d'Anthéron and Ravello festivals, the Music Festival of the Hamptons, the Chopin Piano Festival in Duszniki and the Lower Saxony Music Festival.
 In 2002 Genova & Dimitrov played at the opening of the Winter Olympics in Salt Lake City and performed for the EXPO 2000 world exhibition in Hannover.

 In addition, the artists have appeared with, among others, the orchestras of the Bavarian, NDR Hanover, SWR Kaiserslautern, Bulgarian and Bucharest National radio stations, the Stuttgart Philharmonic, the New World and Savannah symphonies, the NDR Chor in Hamburg, Sofia Philharmonic, Beijing Symphony, Moscow Symphony Orchestra, Ukrainian National Philharmonic, the Cape Town and the Durban Philharmonics, Musica Viva Moscow, the Minsk Orchestra and the Polish Chamber Philharmonic, under conductors such as Eiji Oue, Ari Rasilainen, Alun Francis, Toshiyuki Kamioka, Leos Svarovsky, Robin Gritton and Alexander Rudin.